We offer Doncaster households a hazardous waste collection service. This service is provided once or twice a year and is dependant on demand.

 - solvent based thinners/brush cleaners are flammable, harmful to the environment and classed as hazardous waste.

 - it is recommended that solvent based thinners/brush cleaners be disposed of through the council's hazardous waste collection service

 Due to the infrequent nature of requests and the need to hire a qualified chemist, requests for the collection of hazardous waste will be kept on file until there are enough requests to ensure value for money from a collection round.
 Once sufficient requests have been received residents will be contacted and informed of the collection arrangements.

 In order to reduce the amount of hazardous waste created and requiring disposal, please, when purchasing goods, look to purchase the correct amount for the job you are doing, avoiding waste in the first place.
 Certain wastes including paints and chemicals can be classed as hazardous or special wastes and require specialist disposal.

-Should you still have hazardous items of waste that require disposal please provide as much information about the product as possible, including:
+Should you still have hazardous waste items that require disposal, please provide as much information about the product as possible, including:

 - the product name

 - details about the container - is it leak proof?
 If the containers are leak proof please store securely until a collection is arranged, if a container is leaking, please double bag it and store separately from other materials.